anliec/ML_homework_cluestering/README.md

 (the code may run with earlier version)

+## Dataset

+All the data ued in this work are provided on the `data` directory.

 ## Running the experiments

 To get the same results as the one presented